Sampling recovery in Bochner spaces and applications to parametric PDEs: Applications to holomorphic functions

 \section{Applications to holomorphic functions}

-For parametric elliptic PDEs \eqref{parametricPDE} with log-normal random diffusion coefficients \eqref{lognormal}, using real-variable arguments as, e.g., in \cite{BCDC17,BCDM17}, establishing sparsity of parametric solutions in Sobolev spaces in $D$ of higher smoothness requires more involved technical and notation developments, cf.\ \cite{BCDC17,DNSZ2023}.
-As observed in \cite{CDS11,DNSZ2023}, one advantage of establishing sparsity of Hermite GPC expansion coefficients via holomorphy rather than by successive differentiation is that it allows to derive, in a unified way, weighted $\ell_2$-summability bounds for the coefficients of Hermite GPC expansion whose size is measured in Sobolev scales in the domain $D$.
+{The sparsity analysis for parametric elliptic PDEs with log-normal diffusion coefficients, as in \cite{BCDC17, BCDM17}, hinges on real-variable bootstrapping to establish sparsity.
+This approach encounters technical obstacles when extending to higher spatial regularity or more general parametric PDEs.
+By contrast, complex-variable methods proposed in \cite{DNSZ2023}, using holomorphic extension of the solution offer an alternative pathway to sparsity and regularity, often simplifying the treatment of smoothness and broadening applicability.
+One advantage of establishing sparsity of Hermite GPC expansion coefficients via holomorphy rather than by successive differentiation is that it allows to derive, in a unified way, weighted $\ell_2$-summability bounds for the coefficients of a Hermite GPC expansion whose magnitudes are measured in terms Sobolev scales on the domain $D$.

 Formally, in the log-normal case \eqref{lognormal} of the parametric equation \eqref{parametricPDE}, replacing $\by=(y_j)_{j \in \NN}\in \RRi$ in the coefficient $a(\by)$ in \eqref{lognormal} by $\bz=(z_j)_{j \in \NN}=(y_j+i \xi_j)_{j \in \NN}\in \CC^\infty$, the real part of $a(\bz)$ is